GangstersPairOfDice/autoGit/README.md

 ```

 (or `source ~/.bashrc` if you're using Bash)
-(NOT TESTED WITH BASH, DIY)
+(AGAIN, NOT TESTED WITH BASH, DIY)

 ### 5. Verify the setup

 Open a new terminal window and type:

 ```
-autogit -h
+ag -h
 ```

 You should see the help message for the autogit script.
 If you don't see the help message, check that the script is executable and in your system's PATH.
 That's it You're now ready to use the autogit script to create new Git repositories with ease.